-A fantastic way to get your Bronze Medallion and Surf Rescue Certificate in four days.
+A fantastic way to get your Bronze Medallion in four days.
 The first three days see candidates trained in both the dry and wet components of each award.
 On the fourth day, candidates are put through their assessment.

 Our courses are run during the school holiday period.
 You get to meet and work with candidates from other clubs